-In the central part of the Last Judgement fresco Michelangelo painted St. Bartholomew holding his skin.
-A very relevant allegory for our alchemical Mumia.
+In the central part of the Last Judgement fresco, Michelangelo painted St. Bartholomew holding his skin.
+This a very relevant allegory for our alchemical Mumia.

-But call them generically figures doesn’t exactly represent what caught the first visitors sight, since these figures actually are hundreds of athletic muscle bound male characters, in which even old St. Peter seems a muscular athlete with a white beard and the rare women are beefy young men with out of place added breasts.
-Of course we can not be amazed and surprised by all this, that’s what Michelangelo had always been about, since the beginning of his career.
-But all that flesh was not an iconography nonsense, in fact the Judgement day is seen as the flesh resurrection day, which traditionally (and alchemically) should be instead a divine spiritual substance and not a pulpy raw matter.
+But calling them generically figures doesn’t exactly represent what caught the first visitors’ sight since these figures are hundreds of athletic muscle-bound male characters, in which even old St. Peter seems a muscular athlete with a white beard.
+The rare women are beefy young men with out-of-place added breasts.
+Of course, we can not be amazed and surprised by all this.
+That’s what Michelangelo had always been about since the beginning of his career.
+But all that flesh was not iconography nonsense.
+The Judgement day is seen as the flesh resurrection day, which traditionally (and alchemically) should be instead a divine spiritual substance, not a pulpy raw matter.